ekovegeance/ekovegeance/README.md

 ## 🏆 Achievements
 - Successfully improved UI/UX for various platforms, focusing on user-centric designs.
+- GitHub Arctic Code Vault
 - Participated in a **history competition** on transportation themes.